jlozanb/Jorge-Lozano-Data-Analyst-Portfolio/README.md

 I'm currently studying for the **CFA Level I**, deepening my understanding of financial markets and valuation, which I bring back into how I frame and interpret data.

-📍 Based in Dublin, Ireland | 🎯 Open to Data Analyst / BI Analyst roles
+📍 Based in Dublin, Ireland | 🎯 Open to Data Analyst opportunities in fintech, financial services or data-driven companies.

 ## Projects